formbricks/store/apps/docs/docs/core-concepts/data-model.md

 ## UUIDv7 Primary Keys

-Store uses **UUIDv7** for primary keys, combining the benefits of UUIDs with time-ordered sorting:
+Hub uses **UUIDv7** for primary keys, combining the benefits of UUIDs with time-ordered sorting:

 **What you get:**
 - ✅ **Chronological sorting** - IDs sort by creation time automatically